Magic’s Gordon hurt, Raptors continue to roll in 109-99 win

 Gordon was going up for a dunk and was hit on the arm as Lowry went to strip the ball.
 Gordon’s left leg extended high in the air before he crashed to the floor and immediately reached for his left hamstring.
 He was able to shoot the ensuing free throws but then struggled to run down the court.
 He went to the locker room on the next timeout.

 Lowry received a Flagrant 1 foul after a review by officials.
 Gordon had nine points and 11 rebounds at the time of his injury.
+Magic coach Steven Clifford said he hadn’t seen the replay of the foul and didn’t known the extent of the injury.

+“Obviously, officials didn’t think it was the right play because they called a flagrant,” Clifford said.
+“But, obviously, it would be a huge hit for us.”

 Evan Fournier and Terrence Ross each had 15 points for Orlando.